-This paper references C-Eval~\cite{ref57}, an evaluation benchmark specifically designed to assess the capabilities of generative chat models in both Chinese and English contexts.
-In consideration of the computational resources typically available to most researchers, the selection of models was strategically based on their performance in the C-Eval rankings.
-Consequently, the experiment included the following generative chat models: BlueLM-7B-Chat~\cite{ref58}, Yi-6B-Chat~\cite{ref59}, ChatGLM3-6B~\cite{ref60}, and Qwen-7B-Chat~\cite{ref32}.
+This paper references C-Eval~\citep{ref57}, an evaluation benchmark specifically designed to assess the capabilities of generative LLM models in both Chinese and English contexts.
+To accommodate the computational constraints common in research environments, models were strategically selected based on their performance in the C-Eval rankings.
+Consequently, the experiment included the following generative LLM models: BlueLM-7B-Chat~\citep{ref58}, Yi-6B-Chat~\citep{ref59}, ChatGLM3-6B~\citep{ref60}, and Qwen-7B-Chat~\citep{ref32}.